jayhowell/JBoss7.1DomainSessionReplication/README.md

          <distributable/>
 ```

-This will turn on distributed sessions for that appliation.
+This will turn on distributed sessions for that application.

 3. Clean and package and deploy the application to both Server Groups